Nocturnes (Chopin): Influences

-Influence
+Legacy

 When first published, Chopin's nocturnes were met with mixed reactions from critics.
 However, through time, many who had initially been displeased with the nocturnes found themselves retracting previous criticisms, holding the compositions in high regard.

 While the popularity of individual nocturnes has varied considerably since Chopin's death, they have retained a significant position in piano repertoire, with the Op.
 9 No. 2 in E major and the Op.
 27 No. 2 in D major perhaps the most enduringly popular.

 Various composers from both Chopin's lifetime and later have expressed their influences from his work with nocturnes.
 Such artists as Johannes Brahms and Richard Wagner display similar melodic techniques and styles in their music to those of Chopin.
 Other composers such as Mendelssohn, Schumann, and Liszt described the genius that lay within Chopin's nocturnes.
 It is clear that these piano compositions made a noticeable and lasting impact on music and composition during the romantic period.
 The most important later composer of nocturnes was Gabriel Fauré, who greatly admired Chopin and composed thirteen works in this genre.
 Other later composers who have written solo piano nocturnes include Georges Bizet, Erik Satie, Alexander Scriabin, Francis Poulenc, Samuel Barber, Sergei Rachmaninoff, and Lowell Liebermann.